RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/structure/index.md

 root
 :::

+In addition to several [files in the root directory](root),
-{{ pp_meta.name }} recognizes and works with six main directories in your repository:
+{{ pp_meta.name }} recognizes and works with six main directories and their contents in your repository:

 - [Meta](meta): The main control center of the repository, containing all information, configurations and metadata for the entire project.